-The Leadership Challenge Residential Learning CommunityThe Leadership Challenge RLC (LRLC) is open to only incoming freshman residents.
-This program focuses on student leadership in the university.
-The LRLC is taught by faculty from the College of Liberal Arts and Sciences who specialize in leadership studies.
-This program is for those interested in understanding and applying their leadership skills while at Park.
+The Leadership Challenge RLC is only open to incoming freshman who will reside on campus.
+Taught by faculty from the College of Liberal Arts and Sciences who specialize in leadership studies, the program is for those interested in understanding and applying their leadership skills while at Park.

-- Classes in the Copley Quad classroom
+- Classes in Copley Quad

 - Special advising sessions

-Lora Cohn, Associate Professor of Communication
+Lora Cohn, associate professor of Communication Arts

 “Leadership is a relational experience.
 It evolves from the relationships that form between people working together to make meaningful change in their communities.
-There is no better way to learn about leadership than by experiencing it as a collective community that lives, studies, and works together to create a better campus environment for us all.”
+There is no better way to learn about leadership than by experiencing it as a collective community that lives, studies and works together to create a better campus environment for us all.”

-Caroline Heckman is an adjunct faculty member in Communication Arts.
-She received her Master’s in Science from Western Illinois University in College Student Personnel and Bachelor of Art in Political Science from Truman State University.
-She is currently working on the completion of a PhD from the University of Kansas in Higher Education Administration in the Department of Educational Leadership & Policy Studies.
-Her research interests include organizational behavior as it applies to higher education, student affairs and academic affairs collaboration, student development theory, leadership theory, and faculty life.
+Caroline Heckman earned a bachelor’s degree in Political Science at Truman State University and a master’s degree in College Student Personnel from Western Illinois University.
+She is currently completing a doctoral degree in Higher Education Administration at the University of Kansas.
+Her research interests include organizational behavior as it applies to higher education, student affairs and academic affairs collaboration, student development theory, leadership theory and faculty life.